dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 3. Checking the styling of code using `styler::style_dir()`
 4. Generating the `manifest.json` file that is used for deploying to POSIT Connect internally

 Should they fail or prevent you committing they will give their reasons in error / warning messages along with steps to take to remedy the issue.
+If there's persistent or confusing issues get in touch with explore.statistics@education.gov.uk.

 ### Tests